• About me

 Salem Willows Amusement Park

 After all the history and spooks, Salem Willows Amusement Park is the perfect place to relax.
 This amusement park by the water has everything from an old-fashioned carousel to an arcade.
-Visitors can enjoy some of the ocean’s best views while playing a mini-golf game or grabbing a bite to eat.
+Visitors can enjoy some of the ocean’s best views while playing a mini-golf game or eating a bite.

 This is a very small park with mostly arcade games, but it is still a great way to end the day in Salem.